jdiamond/chrome-native-messaging/README.md

 The `app` directory contains a sample Chrome App.

-The `host` directory contains a native messaging host that just echoes its input as output.
+The `host` directory contains a native messaging host that you can send "readdir" messages to.

 Go to the Chrome Extensions page (chrome://extensions/) and hit "Load unpacked extension...".
 Select the `app` directory.
 Look at the ID it received and put it in the host manifest.